-- ISPS fee will be charged to any vessel calling our port facility on a basis of 54\$ per hour once alongside.
-This ISPS fee is to cover for the high cost of maintaining the required level of ISPS. - The Port of Sept-Iles operates under the authority of Canada Ports Corporation and the dues are (\$0.0642) per GRT for all Canadian ships' entry and (\$0.0917) per GRT for all other ships per entry. - 4.
-Tug service provided in port fees does not include services of salvage nature. - 5.
-All ship's Owners or Principal's will be required to transfer 100% of funds to IOC in advance, prior to vessel's berthing to cover port cost, as per above scale of fees - 6.
-Interest of 1.5% per month or 18% per annum may be charged on overdue accounts for supplementary disbursements or failure to remit advance funds. - Please note that IOC Marine Services, as Loadport "Shippers" Agent, does not attend to Owners matters such as stores, CTM, medical, crew changes, etc

-Should you require any of these services and do not have an Agent, we may refer you to one upon request.

-8. Fresh Water is available & will be charged as follow:
+- ISPS fee will be charged to any vessel calling our port facility on a basis of 66\$ per hour once alongside.
+This ISPS fee is to cover for the high cost of maintaining the required level of ISPS. - 3.
+The Port of Sept-Iles operates under the authority of Canada Ports Corporation and the dues are (\$0.1068) per GRT for all Canadian ships' entry and (\$0.1068) per GRT for all other ships per entry. - 4.
+Tug service provided in port fees does not include services of salvage nature. - All ships' Owners or Principals will be required to transfer 100% of Proforma Disbursement Account (PDA) funds to IOC in advance to cover port costs as per above scale of fees.
+PDA must be received prior to vessel tendering its Notice of Readiness and berthing. - 6.
+Interest of 1.5% per month or 18% per annum may be charged on overdue accounts for supplementary disbursements or failure to remit advance funds. - 7.
+Please note that IOC Marine Services, as Loadport "Shippers" Agent, does not attend to Owners matters such as stores, CTM, medical, crew changes, etc. - Should you require any of these services and do not have an Agent, we may refer you to one upon request. - 8.
+Fresh Water is available & will be charged as follow: